Organizing ideas in mind maps

 Mind maps represent information and knowledge, and so are subject to many topics.
 It is then advisable to organize them, either by grouping topics with an organizing idea, or by elaborating a classification for the whole content.

-An example.
-The figure below shows an excerpt from a mind map of possibilities for sensory pleasure.
-Note that the title represents an organizing idea, as do the topics in level 1 and the subtopics in the topic "Tastes".
+For example, the image below shows an excerpt from a mind map of possibilities for sensory pleasure.
+Note that the title represents an organizing idea, as do the topics in level 1 and the subtopics in the topic "Gustatory".

-This mind map is in fact a part of another, which includes the pleasures we can feel, which, in addition to the gustatory, can include emotional, such as joy, and subjective, such as winning and completing a task (mind map below).
+This mind map is in fact a part of another (below), which includes the pleasures we can feel - sensory, emotional (like joy), and subjective (like winning or completing a task).

 Mind maps allow the mapper to think and work productively on hierarchical classifications and for the reader to quickly retrieve the meanings associated with the mind map.